nova1805/Cinemix/README.md

 ## Conclusion

-The Movix personal project is an exciting opportunity for you to apply your knowledge of React.js, Redux, and SCSS to build an interactive and visually appealing movie recommendation web application.
+The Cinemix personal project is an exciting opportunity for you to apply your knowledge of React.js, Redux, and SCSS to build an interactive and visually appealing movie recommendation web application.
 By mastering the key concepts and features of these technologies, you will be able to create engaging user experiences and enhance your skills as a web developer.
 Good luck with your project!